-We're thrilled to present our brand new Great Lakes Academy school store (click here to access).
-To start, we'll have several types of swag for GLA scholars, staff, and families to purchase, including a variety of GLA t-shirts and crewneck sweatshirts that can be worn as part of your scholar's uniform.
+The school store has several types of clothing for Great Lakes Academy scholars, staff, and families to purchase, including a variety of school-branded t-shirts and crewneck sweatshirts that can be worn as part of your scholar's uniform.

-Please Note: You'll also see sweatpants and athletic short options in the store.
+Please Note: You will also see sweatpants and athletic short options in the store.
 Though sweatpants and athletic shorts are not part of our updated Uniform Policy, these items can be purchased and used by 5th-8th graders for gym class (this is optional).
 K-4th graders are not allowed to change for gym class.